Bahlor/jQuery-Pixel-Related-Object-Selection/README.md

 jQuery-Pixel-Related-Object-Selection
 =====================================

-This script is not only working with images, but also working with background-images.
-If applied on an image it will use the src path, else it will test if data-img or background-image exists and use those instead.
+This script is not only working with images, but also with background-images.
+If applied to an image it will use the src path, else it will test if data-img or background-image exists and use those instead.

 [View Online Demo](http://www.cw-internetdienste.de/pixelselection/)